alfmunny/leetcode/41. First Missing Positive/README.md

 And the process stops.
 Because 4 is already in the right place.
 You miss to put the 1 in the right place.

 So you have to do it recursively, with `while`.

-## Notes

-Run in O(n) time and uses constant extra space

-1. Say the length of the array is l, the number must be in 1...l+1 (also l possible numbers)

-	For example

-    [1, 2, 3, 4], the first missing positive is 5.

-    [7, 8, 9, 10], the first missing positive is 1

-    It means you can use the array as a constant space.
-The result must be (one of the indexes + 1).

-2. We put the number in the right place.
-When it is 10, we swap it with A[9].
-After all the numbers are in the right place, the first one, whose index + 1 != number, it is the missing one

 ## Solution